History of Tuvalu: Colonial administration

 In 1916 the administration of the BWTP ended and the Gilbert and Ellice Islands Colony was established, which existed from 1916 to 1974.
-In 1917 revised laws were issue, which abolished the office of High Chief and limited the number of members of the kaupule on each island.
-Under the 1917 laws the kaupule of each island could issue local regulations.
-Under the revised rules the magistrate was most important official and the chief kaupule was the deputy magistrate.
+In 1917 revised laws were issue, which abolished the office of High Chief and limited the number of members of the Kaupule on each island.
+Under the 1917 laws the Kaupule of each island could issue local regulations.
+Under the revised rules the magistrate was most important official and the senior person of the Kaupule was the deputy magistrate.
 The Colony continued to be administered by the Resident Commissioner, based in the Gilbert Islands, with a District Officer based on Funafuti.

 In 1930 the Resident Commissioner, Arthur Grimble, issued revised laws, Regulations for the good Order and Cleanliness of the Gilbert and Ellice Islands.
-The Regulations removed the ability of the kaupule to issue local regulations, and proscribed stringent rules of public and private behaviour.
-The attempts of the islanders to have the Regulations changed were ignored until H. E. Maude, a government officer, sent a copy to a member of the English Parliament.
+The Regulations removed the ability of the Kaupule to issue local regulations, and proscribed stringent rules of public and private behaviour.
+The attempts of the islanders to have the Regulations changed were ignored until Henry Evans Maude, a government officer, sent a copy to a member of the English Parliament.

 Donald Gilbert Kennedy arrived in 1923 and took charge of a newly established government school on Funafuti.
 The following year he transferred Elisefou school to Vaitupu as the food supply was better on that island.
 In 1932 Kennedy was appointed the District officer on Funafuti, which office he held until 1939.
 Colonel Fox-Strangways, was the Resident Commissioner of the Gilbert and Ellice Islands Colony in 1941, who was located on Funafuti.

 After World War II, Kennedy encouraged Neli Lifuka in the resettlement proposal that eventually resulted in the purchase of Kioa island in Fiji.

 The Pacific War and Operation Galvanic

-During the Pacific War (World War II) the Ellice Islands were used as a base to prepare for the subsequent seaborn attacks on the Gilbert Islands (Kiribati) that were occupied by Japanese forces.
-The United States Marine Corps landed on Funafuti on 2 October 1942 and on Nanumea and Nukufetau in August 1943.
-The Japanese had already occupied Tarawa and other islands in what is now Kiribati, but were delayed by the losses at the Battle of the Coral Sea.
+During the Second World War, as a British colony, the Ellice Islands were aligned with the Allies.
+Early in the war, the Japanese invaded and occupied Makin, Tarawa and other islands in what is now Kiribati, however their further expansion to other islands were delayed by their losses at the Battle of the Coral Sea.